rohanrvpatil/movie-recommendation-system/README.md

 5) Run the app locally using "streamlit run app.py"
 6) Deploy on Heroku by following the steps in this [blog](https://towardsdatascience.com/a-quick-tutorial-on-how-to-deploy-your-streamlit-app-to-heroku-874e1250dadd)

+[!TIP]
+Use VPN if the movie recommender system is not working.
+API requests to TMDB from certain countries don't work

 ### Resources:
 1) [TMDB 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)
 2) [API key creation](https://www.themoviedb.org/?language=en-US)